-There’s a few things you must do to prepare for when your home care package starts.
+Preparing for when your Home Care Package starts is essential in ensuring you will receive the care services you require straight away.
 First of all, if you’ve been allocated a home care package, great news!
 You’re now eligible to start receiving government subsidised care services to remain healthy, safe, and independent in your own home.
 Let’s go over the next steps you need to take to get the most out of your home care package.

 Don't delay choosing a home care package provider